Tame nodal stacky curves: Nodal stacky curves

-\begin{note} When all $G$ are of the form $\mu_n$, $\mathcal C$ is called a \textit{twisted curve}.
+When $p\in \mathcal C$ is a node so that the stabilizer group $G$ acts trivially on the branches, $p$ is called a \textit{twisted node}.
+If all nodes in a nodal stacky curve $\mathcal C$ are twisted, $\mathcal C$ is called a \textit{twisted curve}.
 Such curves have been studied extensively in the literature (see \cite{AV02, AOV11, ACV03} among many others).
-While we allow $a$ to take on any value relatively prime to $n$, most recent literature has focused on the \textit{balanced} case where $a\equiv-1\mod n$.
-In fact, $a\equiv-1$ is becoming the standard usage of \textit{twisted}.
-For non-cyclic geometric stabilizers, the particular case of $G=\mu_n\rtimes\mathbb Z/2$ and $a=-1$ (hence $G\cong D_n$) was discussed in \cite[Section 6]{Rom05}, where such a node was said to be of \textit{dihedral type}. \end{note}
+While we allow $a$ to take on any value relatively prime to $n$, most recent literature has focused on the \textit{balanced} case where $a\equiv-1\mod n$ (in fact, many authors now assume the balanced condition in the definition of twisted curves).